-The saguaro (Carnegiea gigantea) is an iconic symbol of the American Southwest.
+The saguaro cactus (Carnegiea gigantea) is an iconic symbol of the American Southwest.
 These majestic cacti can grow up to 60 feet tall and live for over 200 years.
 If you're interested in adding a saguaro to your landscape, this comprehensive guide will provide you with all the information you need to grow and care for this unique plant.

 Saguaro cacti are native to the Sonoran Desert, which spans parts of Arizona, California, and Mexico.
-These impressive are well adapted to their arid environment, with features that help them conserve water and survive extreme temperatures.
+These impressive plants are well adapted to their arid environment, with features that help them conserve water and survive extreme temperatures.
 Growing a saguaro cactus in your garden can be a rewarding experience, offering a touch of the desert's beauty and a unique focal point in your landscape.

 Understanding Saguaro Cacti